Prenuptial Agreement Lawyer Miami

 Our firm understanding of Florida law and ability to analyze and characterize all the issues surrounding marital property or debt sets us apart from our competitors and will assist your bargaining leverage in settlement negotiations or at a court hearing on marital property or debt division issues.

-If you or your fiancé/fiancée may be wondering whether a prenuptial agreement is right for you, contact our prenuptial agreement lawyer: David Filler or Catherine Rodriguez at 305.672.5007 to consult with an experienced lawyer who can provide immediate attention to your legal needs.
+If you or your fiancé/fiancée may be wondering whether a prenuptial agreement is right for you, contact our prenuptial agreement lawyer: Catherine Rodriguez at 305.672.5007 to consult with an experienced lawyer who can provide immediate attention to your legal needs.

 Divorce Attorney Miami, Coral Gables, Coconut Grove, Miami Beach